Tekken (video game): Characters

 The original arcade version features eight playable fighters.
 Each has a special "sub-boss" associated with them, who will be fought in Stage 8, followed by the final boss, Heihachi Mishima.
 The sub-boss characters are clones in terms of moveset, with only a handful of moves distinguishing them from the original.

 All sub-bosses and Heihachi were never made playable in the original arcade version.
 When the game was ported to the PlayStation, however, they were made unlockable by clearing Arcade Mode using different characters.
-In addition, the console version also adds Kazuya's alter ego, Devil, who serves as Heihachi's final boss; and can be unlocked as a costume for Kazuya by completing the Galaga-based minigame.
-All in all, a total of 17 playable fighters exist in the console version.
+In addition, the console version also adds Kazuya's alter ego, Devil, who serves as Heihachi's final boss and who can be unlocked as a costume for Kazuya by completing the Galaga-based minigame.
+The console version features a total of 18 playable fighters.
 A cutscene is unlocked when the player finishes the home version's Arcade Mode with each of the original eight characters.